-On demonetisation anniversary, Opposition leaders blame note ban for economic slowdown
+On demonetisation anniversary, Rahul Gandhi likens note ban to terror attack

-Former Finance Secretary Subhash Chandra Garg suggested that Rs 2,000 can be demonetised as a large chunk of them were not in circulation.
+Former Finance Secretary Subhash Chandra Garg suggested that Rs 2,000 notes can be demonetised as a large chunk of them were not in circulation.

 Opposition leaders on Friday blamed the government’s demonetisation exercise for the current economic slowdown.
 On the third anniversary of the announcement, several Twitter users chastised Prime Minister Narendra Modi for cheating the nation.

 On November 8, 2016, Modi had announced that the Rs 500 and Rs 1,000 notes that were then in circulation would no longer be valid.
-Citizens were given around two months’ time to exchange the notes for the new Rs 500 and Rs 2,000 notes.
-Modi said the decision was being taken to wipe out black money and combat terror financing.
+Citizens were given less than two months’ time to exchange the notes for the new Rs 500 and Rs 2,000 notes.
+Modi said the decision was taken to wipe out black money and to combat terror financing.

+Congress leader Rahul Gandhi called demonetisation a terror attack on Friday.
+“It’s three years since the demonetisation terror attack that devastated the Indian economy, taking many lives, wiping out lakhs of small businesses & leaving millions of Indians unemployed,” he tweeted.
+“Those behind this vicious attack have yet to be brought to justice.”

-Congress leader Priyanka Gandhi Vadra called the move a “slayer of all evils”.
+Gandhi’s sister and Congress leader Priyanka Gandhi Vadra called the move a “slayer of all evils”.
 “It proved to be a disaster that has all but destroyed our economy,” she said in a tweet with the hashtag ‘DeMonetisationDisaster’.
 “Anyone want to claim responsibility?”

 The Congress is carrying out a 10-day nationwide protest against the state of the economy.
 The party will also hold a joint rally with other Opposition parties at the Ramlila ground in Delhi on December 1.

 The Youth Congress, which blamed demonetisation for the current economic slowdown, will protest outside the Reserve Bank of India in New Delhi on Friday.
 “The protest is to seek an apology from the Modi government for ruining and wrecking the Indian economy,” Youth Congress President Srinivas BV told the Hindustan Times.
 “Even three years later, it remains a mystery, why the country was pushed into such a disaster.”

 Party spokesperson Amrish Ranjan Pandey said more than 100 lives were lost due to demonetisation.

 West Bengal Chief Minister Mamata Banerjee called it a futile exercise that had a negative impact on the economy.
 “Today is the third anniversary of #DeMonetisationDisaster,” she tweeted.
 “Within minutes of announcement, I had said that it will ruin the economy and the lives of millions.
 Renowned economists, common people [and] all experts now agree.
 Figures from RBI have also shown it was a futile exercise.”
 Banerjee was a vocal critic of demonetisation since the day it was announced.